 Brandon’s infrastructure needs are both chronic and acute.
 The I-75 and SR-60 intersection is among the most heavily traveled in the Tampa Bay region, and the daily traffic volumes through Brandon’s commercial corridor create congestion that affects both quality of life and economic efficiency.
 The Selmon Expressway, which provides a premium toll option connecting Brandon to downtown Tampa, helps some commuters but does not serve everyone for whom the tolls represent a significant daily expense.

-Federal transportation investment in the Brandon corridor — through the Federal Highway Administration's programs, the Transportation Improvement Program, and the State Transportation Improvement Program — is essential for maintaining and improving the infrastructure that tens of thousands of Brandon residents rely on every day.
-As your representative in Congress, I will fight to ensure that Hillsborough County receives federal transportation funding commensurate with its role as one of Florida's major population centers.
+Federal transportation investment in the Brandon corridor — through the Federal Highway Administration’s programs, the Transportation Improvement Program, and the State Transportation Improvement Program — is essential for maintaining and improving the infrastructure that tens of thousands of Brandon residents rely on every day.
+As your representative in Congress, John Peters will fight to ensure Hillsborough County receives federal transportation funding commensurate with its role as one of Florida’s major population centers.

 What Brandon Needs From Congress in 2026

-The Brandon families I talk to are focused on practical realities, not political abstractions.
-The inflation of recent years has hit their grocery bills, their insurance premiums, and their utility costs in ways that compound monthly.
-The seniors in the broader Brandon community — in Valrico, Bloomingdale, and the retirement neighborhoods throughout eastern Hillsborough — are watching their fixed incomes erode and their Social Security and Medicare commitments become more critical every year.
+- Senior commitments protected.
+The seniors in the broader Brandon community — in Valrico, Bloomingdale, and the retirement neighborhoods throughout eastern Hillsborough — are watching fixed incomes erode and need Social Security and Medicare commitments honored.

-The parents of Brandon are paying close attention to school choice and whether Washington will preserve Florida's leadership in educational options or allow federal intervention to reverse the progress the state has made.
-The workers of Brandon — in healthcare, in retail, in construction, in logistics — are paying attention to whether the tax relief provisions of the Big Beautiful Bill get implemented and protected, or whether they get eroded by future legislation.
+- School choice preserved.
+The parents of Brandon are paying close attention to whether Washington will preserve Florida’s leadership in educational options or reverse the progress the state has made.

-Brandon deserves a representative who is as serious about these issues as Brandon families are.
-I intend to be that representative.
+Brandon deserves a representative who is as serious about its priorities as Brandon families are.